Rorodino/R-Mukher/README.md

 difference existed in groups segregated by the aforementioned factors.

 This project contains a few things:
-1. A workflow I used to create the outline of how my code woul dbe laid out when conducting data analysis
+1. A workflow I used to create the outline of how my code would be laid out when conducting data analysis in the form of the PRISMA diagram
+2.